 During their 2-year terms, the fellows will serve as mentors to other UW faculty, researchers, and staff with entrepreneurial aspirations and also share their experiences at campus entrepreneurial events.
-At the end of the term, fellows are encouraged to continue participation in the program and to serve as program and activity advisers to the UW Center for Commercialization (C4C).
+At the end of the term, fellows are encouraged to continue participation in the program and to serve as program and activity advisers to UW CoMotion (previously Center for Commercialization or C4C).

 Engineering faculty joining the EFF are: